harmanT23/PhotoLair/README.md

 - [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) - AWS SDK to configure S3 storage

 ## About Django
 This section is intended to familiarize readers new to Django on how it works and the overall directory structure.
+It relates the working of Django with this project to help make the overall implementation clear.

 ### What is Django?
 Django is a backend framework written in Python that implements a variation of the Model View Controller (MVC) design pattern called Model View Template (MVT).
 The **Model** portion handles the database, **Template** handles User Interface and the **View** is used to implement the business logic and endpoints.
 In Django there is no separate controller, the application is completely handled by the relevant view.